TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/home.md

 ---
 title: Home
+permalink: /
+layout: home
 meta-description: >-
   Students interested in an intersectional approach to gender, sexuality, race and other key identities and the consequences these intersections have in people’s lives.
-meta-keywords: 'gender, students, sexuality'
+keywords: 'gender, students, sexuality'
-permalink: /
-layout: home
 feature: true
 feature-title: Our Program
+feature-image: media/hero_bg.png
 feature-body: >
   The Gender, Sexuality, and Women's Studies program welcomes students interested in an intersectional approach to gender, sexuality, race and other